-The main reason we need to change our hospital services is to make sure our hospitals provide high quality, safe services are provided for all patients for the long term.
-We want to make sure that, wherever possible, patients are seen by the right person at the right time in the right place.
+The main reason we need to change our hospital services is to make sure high quality, safe services are provided for all patients for the long term.
+Wherever possible, we want patients to be seen by the right person at the right time in the right place.
 At the moment, we know that this is not always happening.